 The art piece will be a landmark for the hundreds of hikers, bikers and others who use the Northwoods Trails.

 – Monty Ledbetter, Hot Springs City Utilities Director

 “I’m going to love driving past that everyday!!!
 Make it Happy!!!!”

 I ❤️ THIS!!!!!

 OZ Art NWA unveiled the newest addition to the collection by artist Yinka Shonibare at the Momentary on Monday, October 10, 2022.

 Installed near the entry of the contemporary art space, Wind Sculpture (SG) VIII, 2022, a stainless-steel armature with hand painted glass reinforced polyester cast, greets guests as they arrive.
 The sculpture is a long-term loan to the Momentary to champion the institution and the vibrant arts culture in the Northwest Arkansas region.

 Riding or Walking:

 How To Find Our Art

 Your outdoor adventure awaits both on foot and on a bike.
-If you’re looking for a social scene with eats and drinks, our curated art collections can be found at The Collection, Crystal Bridges, The Momentary, or any of these special venues.
+If you’re looking for a social scene with eats and drinks, our curated art collections can be found at The Collection or any of these special venues.